Bray Lake Terms and Conditions

 - Once deposit or full payment has been taken this is non-refundable.

-- If you are unable to attend a course, please contact Bray Lake Watersports as soon as possible and we will endeavour to reschedule your booking to a mutually convenient time and date.
+- For any pre-booked swim, launch or hire sessions that you fail to attend which were unpaid, you will be charged the full session amount.
+This will need to be paid within 7 days, otherwise you will not be able to book any future sessions until the payment has been received.
+If you are unable to attend a course, please contact Bray Lake Watersports as soon as possible and we will endeavour to reschedule your booking to a mutually convenient time and date.
 Deposits and course fees are transferable in most situations.
 Courses are valid for one year from date of purchase.

 - There is a surcharge of £25 which is payable at time of rebooking should you: